AndromedaTechnology/shopify-syncer-luceed/readme.md

 ## Shopify Requirements

 - Required: E-mail on checkout (email needs to be part of every ShopifyOrder)
+- Required: Phone on checkout (phone needs to be part of every ShopifyOrder)

 ## Technology of the system